 Whilst all applicants for pupillage are strongly recommended to undertake a mini-pupillage in Chambers, owing to the number of applications for mini-pupillages received, it is not possible to accommodate everyone.
 Anyone who is unsuccessful in an application for mini-pupillage should not, for this reason alone, be dissuaded from making an application for pupillage.

-Applicants for mini-pupillages are also invited to complete an anonymised data diversity questionnaire / data consent form (which can be downloaded here and here).
+Applicants for mini-pupillages are also invited to complete an anonymised data diversity questionnaire / data consent form, which can be found below.
 This does not form any part of the mini-pupillage selection process, and will be used only for the purposes of Part 2, Section D1.2, Rule C110 of the Bar Standards Board Handbook.

 Social Mobility Foundation